kgateway-dev/kgateway/docs/content/operations/production_deployment/_index.md

 This document shows some of the Production options that may be useful.
 We will continue to add to this document and welcome users of Gloo Edge to send PRs to this as well.

-## Securing the control-plane
+## Securing the control-plane from configuration errors

 ### Enable replacing invalid routes

-In some cases, it may be desirable to update a virtual service even if its config becomes partially invalid.
+In some cases it may be desirable to update a virtual service even if its config becomes partially invalid.
 This is particularly useful when delegating to Route Tables as it ensures that a single Route Table will not block updates for other Route Tables which share the same Virtual Service.
 More information on why and how to enable this can be found [here]({{% versioned_link_path fromRoot="/guides/traffic_management/configuration_validation/invalid_route_replacement/" %}})

 Example: